Pfeiffer Big Sur State Park: Travel to Big Sur

 They liked the area so much they decided to wait for spring before moving south.
 By then they found the area so favorable that they decided to stay put.
 They had four more children: William, Frank, Flora, and Adelaide.
 Michael built a small cabin of hand-split redwood north of the mouth of Sycamore Canyon.
 He filed for patents on his land in 1883 and 1889.
+Michael's son John and his wife Florence Zulema built their own cabin on the north bank of the Big Sur River in 1884.